nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 #### Response
 Returns an array of all products which matches the search params

-#### 3.2.3 Get the list of available materials, weaves, categories and brands for search form selection
+#### 3.2.3 Get the list of available materials, weaves, categories, and brands for search form selection
 #### Request
 ```
 GET /products/materials, GET /products/weaves, GET /products/categories, GET /products/brands